The Display Energy Certificate aims to encourage public building owners to adopt energy efficiency measures by displaying their energy performance.

 The Display Energy Certificate (DEC) rating is based on the measured, actual energy use of a building.
 This is then compared to a benchmark for similar buildings.
 In contrast, a BER is based on calculated energy use.

-Types of large buildings requiring a DEC
+Buildings requiring a DEC

 How a DEC is calculated